At a Glance

 ✨Tip Number 1

-Familiarize yourself with person-centred care principles.
-Understanding how to tailor support to individual needs will show your commitment to the role and resonate well during interviews.
+Familiarise yourself with person-centred care principles.
+Understanding how to tailor support to individual needs will show your commitment to the role and resonate well with our values.

 ✨Tip Number 2